 Students without military service who knew of the registration requirement but chose not to register are considered to have knowingly and willfully failed to register and are therefore ineligible for FSA funds.
-Your school's decision in this case is final and cannot be appealed to the Department except as noted in the margin.
+Your school's decision in this case is final and cannot be appealed to the Department except as noted in the "Appeals" sidebar in this chapter.